Have you seen Debbie’s suite of Self Help Video’s?

 This month’s tip

 I appreciate you may be glad to see the back of the holiday season.
 Everyone is back.
-However, for many of you, the end of the holiday year will be here before you know it, with all the challenges that brings, fitting in outstanding holiday entitlement.
+However, for many of you the end of the holiday year will be here before you know it, with all the challenges that brings of fitting in outstanding holiday entitlement.

 You can insist an employee takes holiday, provided you give them at least twice as much notice as the holiday you want them to take.
 Far better to encourage them to plan it now to avoid that end of year holiday headache.